brunoanasofia/TransferBatchProcessing/README.md

 ## Running the Application

-1. Input the File Path: When prompted, enter the path to your CSV file containing transfer data:
+1. Input the File Path: When prompted, enter the path to your CSV file containing transfer data:<br>
 Please enter the path to the transfers file:

-2. View the Output: After processing the file, the application outputs the total commission for each account.
+2. View the Output: After processing the file, the application outputs the total commission for each account.<br>
-===> @TransferBatch path/to/your/transfers.csv
+===> @TransferBatch path/to/your/transfers.csv<br>
-A10,30
+A10,30<br>
 A11,10

 ## Output Explanation

-A10,30: Account A10 is charged a total commission of 30.
+A10,30: Account A10 is charged a total commission of 30.<br>
 A11,10: Account A11 is charged a total commission of 10.

 ## Handling Errors